-With all involved process owners a purchasing strategy with focus on sustainable, fair and secondary was defined.
+With all involved process owners, a purchasing strategy with focus on sustainable, fair and secondary was defined.
 This is being systematically implemented for the focus metals tin, copper and silver, and in the area of chemicals through a changeover to renewable raw materials.
-A recycling rate of 100% for silver and copper was realised in 2023.
-The target of 90% fair/recycled tin was also achieved.
-A gradual increase is planned for 2024, which should lead to the 100% quota being achieved in the long term.
+Since 2023, Stannol has achieved a 100% recycling rate for silver, copper, and lead, which has been successfully maintained ever since.
+The company is also increasingly focusing on sustainable sourcing for tin: In 2024, the share of recycled tin is 80%, with only faircertified tin being used.
+To achieve a complete transition in the long term, the gradual increase of this rate remains a key objective for 2025.

 With regard to chemicals, alternative materials are regularly sought in dialogue with suppliers and by observing market trends.
-At the strategy meeting at the beginning of 2024, the management team at Stannol set the reduction of CO_2 emissions by 30% as a priority.
-This is to be achieved by expanding the purchasing strategy.
+At the strategy meeting in early 2024, Stannol's leadership team defined the reduction of CO_2 emissions as one of its priorities.
+This ambitious goal was achieved through the expansion of the sustainable purchasing strategy.
+As a result, over 1 million kg of CO_2 emissions were saved in 2024.